I Love Craighall Park Because …

 FOR LUNCH, I SUGGEST Cnr Café on Buckingham Ave, Craighall Park – voted one of Joburg’s best neighbourhood restaurants.
 I have sat at one of the outside tables on a summer evening and watched a spectacular Highveld electrical storm come in from the south-east – dark black clouds and dramatic lighting bolts.
 You have to experience a Joburg summer storm!

 MY FAVOURITE RESTAURANT IS DW 11-13 in the Dunkeld West shopping centre, voted in the top 20 SA restaurants.
-I have foodie guests who come all the way from Pretoria and spend the night here at Liz at Lancaster, in order to have a meal there.
+I have foodie guests who come all the way from Pretoria Accommodation and spend the night here at Liz at Lancaster, in order to have a meal there.
 Identifying a favourite restaurant in or near Craighall Park is really difficult though, as we are so spoilt for choice.

 BEST LATE NIGHT SNACK FROM Jolly Cool opposite the somewhat tired and rather grubby but famous pub the Jolly Rodger in Parkhurst – average age about 18 but one of the few places in the suburbs where you can satisfy those late night hunger pangs.